-CCleaner can manage browser plugins.
-This page explains what they are and how to enable, disable, or delete them using CCleaner.
+This page explains what browser plugins are and how to them on, off, or delete them altogether.
 If you're familiar with browser plugins and only want the relevant CCleaner instructions, please skip to How do you manage auto-starting plugins further down this page.

 What are browser plugins?

 Browser plugins are optional extras or ‘extensions’ to your browser that add functionality.
 You can normally see them in the toolbar at the top of your web browser.

 Why would you want to manage browser plugins?